Artsplendr/GraphRAG-Implementations/README.md

 **1-GraphRAG-with-LlamaIndex.ipynb**

-The goal of this project is to reproduce tutorial "GraphRAG Implementation with LlamaIndex", which is available at this [link.](https://docs.llamaindex.ai/en/stable/examples/cookbooks/GraphRAG_v1/)⭐
+The goal of this project is to reproduce tutorial "GraphRAG Implementation with LlamaIndex", which is available at this [link.](https://docs.llamaindex.ai/en/stable/examples/cookbooks/GraphRAG_v1/)

 **2-GraphRAG-with-OpenAI-ScientificDataset**

 The goal of this project is to experiment with a **Graph-based Retrieval-Augmented Generation (GraphRAG)** pipeline to analyze and query **scientific documents** from the dataset **GSAP-NER**, which consists of 100 manually annotated full-text scientific publications, focusing on machine learning models and datasets.
 This resource is available at [this link](https://arxiv.org/abs/2311.09860).

-If you find this repository useful, light the star ⭐:)!
+If you find this repository useful, drop it the star ⭐:)!